ailiop/idvf/README.md

 ### Eigenvalue calculations

-Eigenvalue calculations are currently slow with large DVFs.
+Eigenvalue calculations in `dvf.eigJacobian` are currently slow with large DVFs.
 They are implemented as a loop that calls the MATLAB `eig` function for each Jacobian over the spatial domain.
 This approach is inefficient but has the benefit of numerical stability.
-In our experience with respiratory DVFs over thoracic and abdominal CT domains, we have not encountered any major issues with efficient but numerically unstable alternatives such as closed-form root calculation.
-Nevertheless, we do not include such alternatives, in the interest of stability and simplicity over efficiency.
+In our experience with respiratory DVFs over thoracic and abdominal CT domains, we have not encountered any major issues with efficient but numerically unstable alternatives such as closed-form cubic root calculation.
+Nevertheless, we do not include such alternatives in idvf, in the interest of stability and simplicity over efficiency.